 The works have evolved from the “Portable Personal Biosphere” -a wearable acrylic dome that fits over the head and contains a miniature landscape of soil and mosses- to larger installations in which multiple people can experience these self-contained environments.
 In “Biosphere Built for Two,” “One Big House,” and “Metropolis” two to four people can occupy the biosphere simultaneously.
 The closeness of the plants and mosses is matched by a closeness and intimacy to other people that can be alternately comforting and unsettling.

 In each installation the works are new and unique, as the planting plan is determined based on local conditions.
 The plants are selected to reveal local ecologies, or highlight hybrid landscapes.
 As these works have been installed in diverse international locations, the development and planning of the installation has become more part of the work.
-In a recent installation in Buenos Aires, I worked with local students on the design and planting of the works, and they re-purposed the structures as new artworks after the exhibition was done.
+For example, in a recent installation in Buenos Aires, I worked with local students on the design and planting of the works, and they re-purposed the structures as new artworks after the exhibition was done.
 Thus, the institutional partner, plant growers, participants and others involved in creating the work are essentially co-creators of the artwork.